agnostack/magento_extension/README.md

 ## Contribution

 Improvements to the extension are always welcome.
-To contribute please submit detailed Pull Requests.
+To contribute, please submit detailed Pull Requests.

 ## Bugs